 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-UiPath burned through $32.6 million in Q3, increasing the cash burn by 18.6% year on year.
+UiPath's free cash flow came in at $91.8 million in Q4, turning positive year on year.